Project Maven

-History
+Administrative history

 Initially, the effort was led by Robert O. Work who was concerned about China's military use of the emerging technology.
 Reportedly, Pentagon development stops short of acting as an AI weapons system capable of firing on self-designated targets.
-The project was established in a memo by the U.S. Deputy Secretary of Defense on 26 April 2017.
+The project was established in a memo by the US Deputy Secretary of Defense on 26 April 2017 proposing an "Algorithmic Warfare Cross-Functional Team".
+With the help of Defense Innovation Unit, the project obtained the support of top talents in AI outside of the traditional defense contracting base.
+It was initially funded for $70 million.
+Jack Shanahan was the director of the project during April 2017 to December 2018.

-At the second Defense One Tech Summit in July 2017, Cukor also said that the investment in a "deliberate workflow process" was funded by the Department [of Defense] through its "rapid acquisition authorities" for about "the next 36 months".
+At the second Defense One Tech Summit in July 2017, Cukor said that the investment in a "deliberate workflow process" was funded by the Department [of Defense] through its "rapid acquisition authorities" for about "the next 36 months".

-According to Lt.
-Gen. of the United States Air Force Jack Shanahan in November 2017, it is "designed to be that pilot project, that pathfinder, that spark that kindles the flame front of artificial intelligence across the rest of the [Defense] Department".
-Its chief, U.S. Marine Corps Col. Drew Cukor, said: "People and computers will work symbiotically to increase the ability of weapon systems to detect objects."
-Project Maven has been noted by allies, such as Australia's Ian Langford, for the ability to identify adversaries by harvesting data from sensors on UAVs and satellite.
+In the defense industry, the standard procedure for the military to acquire hardware is by way of research, development, test, and evaluation (RDT&E), followed by production and sustainment.
+In 2017, acquiring software was done in the same way as hardware.
+This created a problem, since software is constantly updated.
+Project Maven procured software using Broad Agency Announcements, a flexible contracting vehicle that categorized software as consistently RDT&E, allowing constant updating.
+Another issue was that the government usually acquired the intellectual property (IP) for procured software, and with the project, only parts of the IP of the software was acquired.
+Cukor used the principle of "platform IP belongs to the vendor, configurations on top are the customer's".
+For example, Palantir retained IP to their core platform, while the government obtained the IP to Maven-specific logic configured on top of it.

-In 2022, the National Geospatial-Intelligence Agency took over Project Maven.
+According to US Air Force Lt.
+Gen. Jack Shanahan in November 2017, it is "designed to be that pilot project, that pathfinder, that spark that kindles the flame front of artificial intelligence across the rest of the [Defense] Department".
+Its chief, US Marine Corps Col. Drew Cukor, said: "People and computers will work symbiotically to increase the ability of weapon systems to detect objects."
+Project Maven has been noted by allies, such as Australia's Ian Langford, for the ability to identify adversaries by harvesting data from sensors on UAVs and satellites.